liqd/adhocracy3/src/adhocracy/adhocracy/docs/rest_api.rst

 Each of these keys points to an object describing the resource.
-If the resource implements sheets (and a resource that doesn't would be rather useless!), the object will have a 'sheets' key whose value is a list of the sheets implemented by the resource::
+If the resource implements sheets (and a resource that doesn't would be rather useless!), the object will have a "sheets" key whose value is a list of the sheets implemented by the resource::

     >>> basicpool_desc = resp_data['resources']['adhocracy.resources.pool.IBasicPool']
     >>> sorted(basicpool_desc['sheets'])
     ['adhocracy.sheets.name.IName', 'adhocracy.sheets.pool.IPool'...]

-If the resource is an item, it will also have a 'main_element_type' key whose value is the type of versions managed by this item (e.g. a Section will manage SectionVersions as main element type)::
+If the resource is an item, it will also have a "main_element_type" key whose value is the type of versions managed by this item (e.g. a Section will manage SectionVersions as main element type)::